 We do not always do as we teach.
 Sometimes we take shortcuts.
 There it is, it’s off my chest, and I feel so much better now.
 For example, as much as I love nurturing my clients, sometimes my day is overbooked, and I become hyper-focused on the client’s immediate treatment goals.
 Times like this nurturing falls way down on the priority list.
 My dilemma is that I feel all sessions should have soothing components, so what’s a girl to do?

 I rely on shortcuts that continue to passively nurture even when I am distracted.
 Most of you know how much I am devoted to aromatherapy as a treatment modality.
 I love to custom blend my massage medium for clients (assembly required).
 When I do not have the time for that, I will use blends and synergies (some assembly required).
 There is also an assortment of massage mediums that I blend ahead of time (pre-assembly).
 Finally, there are even a few products that come ready to use (no assembly required).
 I mention these all the time, but just in case you don’t remember, they are Polar Lotion (enhanced with a few drops of Orange EO), Muscle and Joint Relief Massage Cream, and the Relaxing Therapeutic Massage Cream.

 I’m happy to report that I have added another (no assembly) treatment tool.
 I just got the complete assortment of Biotone’s new Aromatherapy Massage Lotions.
 I simply set them out in the reception room so that clients can explore their different scents.
-I let them pick one out one for their massage and I make sure to incorporate it in their session.
-The real bonus: This insures that even before we start talking serious (subjective; objective; treatment plans; and desired outcomes etc. ) I have introduced an element of pleasure and joy.
+I let them pick one out for their massage, and I make sure to incorporate it in their session.
+The real bonus is that this ensures that even before we start talking, (subjective; objective; treatment plans; and desired outcomes etc. ) I have introduced an element of pleasure and joy.

 Be well, Do good work, and make sure to say Hi in Denver at the AMTA convention.